Zoning Ordinances and Building Codes

 Building and Demolition Permits

-An owner or builder must submit a building permit application to the Selectboard’s Office.
-A printed copy of the transcribed application form and copies of construction plans and any site plans are provided to the building inspector for further review and approval.
+An owner or builder must submit a building permit application to the Selectboard Office.
+Applications can be found here: Building Permit Application Form.
+Completed application forms and copies of construction plans and any site plans must be provided to the building inspector for further review and approval.

 Applications for driveway permits must be submitted to the Town’s Road Agent.

 Portions of the village of Harrisville are subject to regulation in what is effectively an overlay Zoning District, through the Town body known as the Historic District Commission.
-This should not be confused with the independent and private organization know as Historic Harrisville, which controls the development of much private property by either outright ownership or controlling deed covenants.
+This should not be confused with the independent and private organization know as Historic Harrisville, which controls the development of certain historic district properties through outright ownership or controlling deed covenants.